Amourspirit/python_ooo_dev_tools/docs/odev/part3/chapter15.rst

 An arrow can be added to the other end of the connector by adjusting its ``LineEndCenter`` and ``LineEndName`` properties.

 |odev| has :py:class:`~.kind.graphic_style_kind.GraphicStyleKind` that makes it much easier to get the ``style_name`` to pass
 to :py:meth:`.Draw.set_style`.
-Styles can be lookec up in the following mannor:
+Styles can be looked up in the following manor:

 .. tabs::